Lepetodrilus atlanticus

-Lepetodrilus atlanticus is a species of small, deep-sea sea snail, a hydrothermal vent limpet, a marine gastropod mollusk in the family Lepetodrilidae.
+Lepetodrilus atlanticus is a species of small, deep-sea sea snail, a hydrothermal vent limpet, a marine gastropod mollusc in the family Lepetodrilidae.

 Distribution

 This species occurs on hydrothermal vents and seeps of the Mid-Atlantic Ridge.

 Description

 The size of the shell varies between 2.5 mm and 7.5 mm.

 The maximum recorded shell length is 7.2 mm.

 Habitat

 Minimum recorded depth is 840 m.
 Maximum recorded depth is 3520 m.